 888-497-8754 ext.
 724

-Dr. DePaula's research examines how social, political, psychological and media factors impact how governments, organizations and the public communicate and understand environmental and public health risks.
-This research has been applied to several important challenges, including developing systems for visualizing releases of environmental toxicants, analyses of US federal government provision of climate change information, social media communication during the 2015-2016 Zika public health emergency, and others.
-Dr. DePaula runs the Lab for Health and Environmental Information (LHEI), which works on research and information systems to support knowledge about public health and environmental risks.
+Dr. DePaula's research has been applied to several important challenges, including developing systems for visualizing industrial releases of environmental toxicants; analyses of US federal government provision of climate change information; social media information diffusion in public health messaging during the Covid-19 pandemic; and others.
+Dr. DePaula runs the Lab for Health and Environmental Information (LHEI), which works to support this research and practice.

 His research has been published in various journals including Government Information Quarterly, Social Science Computer Review, and First Monday, and has been presented at several national and international conferences.
-Dr. DePaula received his Ph.D. in Information Science, and degress in Geography and Urban Planning from the State University of New York at Albany, and has taught courses on information systems, data management, data analysis and others.
+Dr. DePaula received his Ph.D. in Information Science, and degress in Geography and Urban Planning from the State University of New York at Albany.
+He has taught courses on information systems, information management, data analytics and others.